mandalornl/node-hegelapp/README.md

 ```

 Be sure to run it before the `express` server starts and make sure you change the ip address in the `config` file accordingly.

+## Disclaimer

+This app is in no way affiliated with, authorized, maintained, sponsored or endorsed by Hegel or any of its affiliates or subsidiaries.